 All coursework you’ve taken at all post-secondary schools.
 You will enter each course and grade you’ve taken, and the grades will be verified by AMCAS.
 Therefore, you must have the transcripts from each college/university you’ve attended sent to AMCAS.
 You can request that your transcripts be sent as soon as the process begins.
 That is, don’t wait until you’ve finished everything else to have your transcripts sent to AMCAS.

 Extracurricular activities including jobs, shadowing, volunteering, research/publications, and awards.
 You can list up to 15 such experiences and elaborate on a few of them.
-Opportunities to volunteer during the school year can be found here.
-Some internships may be available here.
+Learn about internships and opportunities to volunteer during the school year.
 Research opportunities are available to Arts & Science majors through the Arts & Sciences Program for Independent Research (ASPIRE).